centrahq/api-documentation/pages/06.plugins/15.klaviyo/docs.md

 #### Catalog update synchronization
 We run changes synchronization right after saving the product in Centra, but this may take a while to see changes in Klaviyo catalog.

+[notice-box=info]
+You can run full synchronization more than once if needed, but in general synchronization of changes should be handled automatically.
+[/notice-box]

 ### Catalog product data reference

 ```json